 If that’s the route you choose, you have automatically become a landlord and property manager.
 You’ve dodged some of the hassles of selling, but now you have other questions to answer, such as “how much rent can I charge for my house?”
 And “do I have the mindset to succeed as a landlord?”
 Or “how do I find a good tenant?”
 Becoming a landlord involves more and different responsibilities than what you deal with as a homeowner.

-Consider these three critical questions before renting your house.
+Three critical questions before renting your house